prestodb/rfcs/RFC-0001-row-id.md

 RFC.
 It might change from one warehouse to the next if different warehouses use different metatdata servers to supply the partition half of a row ID.

-The metadata server (e.g. Hive Metastore) supplies the partition component in the same way it supplies all the other information in the `Partition` object.
+The metadata server (for example, Hive Metastore) supplies the partition component in the same way it supplies all the other information in the `Partition` object.
 Typically this involves a network call to the server which returns a Thrift object.
 The fields of the Thrift object are deserialized and loaded into a `Partition` object.
+One of these fields is a byte array containing the "row ID partition component".

 When a connector reads rows from a file, it passes this partition component to the reader.
 Assuming the SQL query explicitly references the `$row_id`